ring0-c0d3-br34k3r/Hooking-Detours/README.md

-The function that will run instead MessageBoxA when hooked || // will take the place of the MessageBoxA MyHookedMessageBoxA(HWND hWnd, LPCSTR lpText, LPCSTR lpCaption, UINT uType)          // The hook function, MyHookedMessageBoxA, is defined.
-This function will intercept calls to MessageBoxA and provide custom behavior
+- The function that will run instead MessageBoxA when hooked || will take the place of the MessageBoxA
+- The hook function, MyHookedMessageBoxA, is defined.
+This function will intercept calls to MessageBoxA and provide custom behavior :

+  MyHookedMessageBoxA(HWND hWnd, LPCSTR lpText, LPCSTR lpCaption, UINT uType)

-Now We're going to grab our fake or The Hooked Function "MyHookedMessageBoxA" And we're going to make it the real Function Then we'll have hooking for MessageBoxA and our function will take its place "MyHookedMessageBoxA"
+- Now We're going to grab our fake or The Hooked Function "MyHookedMessageBoxA" And we're going to make it the real Function Then we'll have hooking for MessageBoxA and our function will take its place "MyHookedMessageBoxA"

-Running MyHookedMessageBoxA instead of gpMessageBoxA that is MessageBoxA :
+- Running MyHookedMessageBoxA instead of gpMessageBoxA that is MessageBoxA :

 	DetourAttach((PVOID)&gpMessageBoxA, MyHookedMessageBoxA));